ArchJeanB/ADITI/README.md

 This system includes:

-- Novel mathematical and epistemic strucures of behavioral modeling
+- Novel mathematical and epistemic structures of behavioral modeling
 - Scaffolding for acceleration and early identification of high-utility emergent behaviors.
 - Suppression math and Disruptor latency tracking
 - Dynamic monitoring and recursion containment logic